BernardoPe/Musyk/readme.md

 musyk
 ```

-Don't forget to fill in the `.env` file with the bot's token, and set the bot's config info in the [config.json](src/config.json) file.
+Don't forget to fill in the `.env` file with all the required information.

 ## Support :rocket: